hpsa/hpe-application-automation-tools-plugin/doc/README.md

 ## New Features and Enhancements

-Version 7.6 introduced the following enhancements and fixes:
+Version 7.7 introduced the following enhancements and fixes:

 **UFT One**

-- Implementation of the **Password** type for the Table of Parameters (for ALM and File System jobs)
-- A job level option to hide the logging of parameters (for File System jobs)
-- The ability to transfer parameters from one test to another through a batch command (using MTBX, for File System jobs)
+- Support running UFT One as a different user.
+- Release UFT One license safely when aborting Jenkins builds.
-- Layout bug fixes and optimizations
+- Bug fixes and optimizations.

 **ALM Octane**

-- Abilitiy to enable the **ALM Octane pipeline** action for multi-branch projects
-- HTTPS support for the Security tool
-- Defect fixes
+- Bug fixes.

 For information about enhancements introduced in previous versions, see [What's new in earlier versions](WhatsNewEarlier.md).